 Entry to museums

-The Athens City Pass All-inclusive includes free entry to a number of museums.
+The Athens City Pass includes free entry to a number of museums in Athens.
 Included are the New Acropolis Museum, the Herakleidon Museum, the Ilias Lalaounis Jewelry Museum and the Kotsana Museum in Athens.
 These museums focus on the history of Athens.
 The city was named after Athena, goddess of wisdom and knowledge.
 Since the Bronze Age, the city has been continuously inhabited.
 Athens is considered the cradle of Western civilization.
+At other museums you get a 50% discount with the pass.

 You will never lose your way in Athens when you join one of the guided walking tours which are included in your city pass.
 Your guide will show you many important sights in Athens and tell about its origin and history.
 These guided tours are only available from May to October.
 Explore the city on your own outside these months.

 Show your Athens City Pass and you will get generous discounts on sailing trips (30%) and on various other tours and excursions.
-Especially when you stay in Athens for several days, these discounts are well worth considering.
+There are also various sights and museums, which you can visit with a discount on presentation of the Athens City Pass.
+Various restaurants and shops also offer discounts on presentation of the city pass.
+Especially if you stay longer in the city during a city trip to Athens, this can be worth considering.

 Highlights of Athens